 The author says the stress on cross-cultural communication can sometimes be more counterproductive than useful.
 He says instead something I always believed in as well: what if we focused on the commonalities instead?

-Same as the author, I too agree there are more key commonalities than differences.
-And I invite you to read the book to find out what the common building blocks of human beings are.
+Same as the author, I too agree there are more key commonalities than differences (also read: the futility of intercultural communication training).

 Real Life Applications